SafiaSafa/stage/SigMod_v2/README.md

 ----|----
 Association in Curated Databases |	yes (score 0.900).

 > This two proteins have some sequence similarity (61.6 bits over 266 amino acids.)

-Predictions for specific actions:|
+Predictions for specific actions:|yes/no
 ----|----
 Catalysis |	yes (score: 0.900)
 Reaction|	yes (score: 0.900)